eef-g-archive/file-manager-c/README.md

 This is a C header file that contains function prototypes and struct definitions. <br />
 The header file is used to declare the functions and structs that are defined in the source file.

-The header file contains the following:
+The header file contains the following:<br />
 -Partition struct definition<br />
 -MBR struct definition<br />
 -FBoot struct definition<br />